-Be master of your own ship, or at least a stand up paddleboard or kitesurf kit, in the Shoalhaven this spring.
+Be master of your own ship, or at least try paddleboarding and kitesurfing in the Shoalhaven this spring!
 These are both super fun off-land activities you can enjoy whether you’re a beginner or seasoned pro.
 Get the lowdown on both of these sports and where you can try them out on the NSW South Coast.

 What is Stand Up Paddleboarding?

-Stand up paddleboarding (affectionately known as SUP) is an empowering experience that gives you a whole different perspective on the world and your abilities.
+Stand-up paddleboarding (SUP) empowers and offers a fresh perspective on the world and your abilities.
 It’s a bit like surfing but riders use a paddle to propel themselves through the water.
 This sport has taken the world by storm because it’s so accessible and easy to learn.
 Even beginners will enjoy themselves while stand up paddleboarding!
 All you really need is a body of water and your equipment.
-You don’t even require waves to have a go.
-In fact, it’s much better to learn for the first time in a calm environment.
+No waves needed to try paddleboarding; it’s best to learn in a calm environment for a first-time experience.
 First-timers will love the great views of the water from the standing position on the paddleboards.
 Watch on as fish, dolphins and even seals glide across the crystal waters beneath you.

 Where To Go Stand Up Paddleboarding